 File a foreclosure answer within 28 days

 You must file an answer with the court within 28 days.
-This is true even if you’re foreclosure has been suspended or you are talking to your lender about other options.
+This is true even if you’re foreclosure has been suspended or you are talking to your lender or servicer about other options.
 If you do not file an answer, you could lose your home.

 To file an answer, fill out this form and take it to your clerk of court's office.
 You can find your clerk of court under "Local Government and Community Resources" on this page.